isomerpages/nlb-biblioasia/index.md

       image: /images/edm_strip_survey_homepage.jpg
       alt: Image alt text
   - infopic:
+      title: The Seach for a “Lost” Towkay of Malaya
+      subtitle: People
+      id: infopic
+      description: The writer’s attempt to trace the contours of his grandfather’s life was complicated by the fact that, unknown to him, his grandfather had more than one name.
+      button: A grandfather by any other name
+      url: /vol-20/issue-3/oct-dec-2024/phan-kim-sam-thye-seng/
+      image: /images/Vol 20 Issue 3/Lost Towkay/lost_towkay.png
+      alt: Image alt text
+  - infopic:
       title: "Singapore’s National Souvenir: The Gold-plated Past of RISIS"
       subtitle: Local Icons
       id: infopic